 Alabama Map/Quiz Printout

 Loads of fun facts, photos, and travel information about Alabama.

-Discovering Alabama is a a public television series highlighting the natural features and environmental issues of the state.
+Discovering Alabama is a public television series highlighting the natural features and environmental issues of the state.
 It airs on local Alabama Public Television stations.
 The series provides interpretative programming that encourages awareness of the importance of conservation.
 Each DISCOVERING ALABAMA program incorporates a sense of genuine adventure and discovery.

-Mr. Donn has been online for as long as I can remember and he has one of the largest collections of social studies resources available.
+Mr. Donn has been online for as long as I can remember, and he has one of the largest collections of social studies resources available.
 This is his collection of Alabama resources.

 Many printables from enchanted learning

 Lesson Plans and Classroom Activities from the Alabama Department of Archives and History